MC’s PLOTXY - A scientific plotting and post-processing program

 Electric and sound engineers use a lot Fourier decomposition of periodic waves.

-To make a Fourier chart only a unique variable must be selected.
-Then, simply click on the “Four” button.
+To make a Fourier chart only one variable must be selected.
+Then, simply click on the “Fourier” button.
 The program will try to choose the best parameters for general usage.
 In particular, it assumes that the simulation, after a possible initial transient has stabilised.
 Therefore, using the default frequency (that can be selected by means of the Plot Button of the DataSelection Window) it uses the last period of the available data to make computations.

 Once the chart is shown, you can move around the data cursors to see numerical values in the bottom-right part of the window.